 The good news is that globally, there is an increase in supportive policy action on inclusive business.

-2017, for example, ended with significant momentum on inclusive business policy as the G20 announced that the 2018 G20 agenda will include inclusive business as one core thematic area.
 Recent policy reforms in Asia show the strong political will to spur inclusive growth and improving the lives of the poor and low-income population.
-In November 2017, the ministers of the Asia-Pacific Economic Cooperation (APEC), in a joint-statement encouraged economies to promote inclusive business.
-Also, the leaders of the Association of Southeast Asian Nations (ASEAN) acknowledged the strong support for inclusive business by its member states and called for greater emphasis on creating an enabling environment for inclusive business in ASEAN, among others through conducive rules and regulations.
-Earlier in 2017, the Philippines, ASEAN Chair for 2017, implemented the first fiscal incentive scheme explicitly for inclusive business in the country.
+In 2017, the leaders of the Association of Southeast Asian Nations (ASEAN) acknowledged the strong support for inclusive business by its member states and called for greater emphasis on creating an enabling environment for inclusive business in ASEAN, among others through conducive rules and regulations.

 Countries in the European Union and the EU support inclusive business through their overseas development aid programmes.
 This momentum is significant and is a clear indicator that policymakers globally aim for enabling environments for inclusive business, so that the lives of people living at the base of the pyramid will improve.